flamango-juice/WebAdvisorReboot/README.md

 - Started writing CRUD controllers and User Stories.

 ### Upcoming Development Focus for Sprint 5: 11/22 - 12/13
-- Create Flask/SQLAlchemy models and controllers for all tables in the database.
+- Created Flask/SQLAlchemy models and controllers for all relevant tables in the database.
-- Implement Role Based Access Control and test with dummy data.
+- *Implement Role Based Access Control and test with dummy data.*
-- Create proper website flows and GUI.
+- *Create proper website flows and GUI.*